Station code

 A station code is a brief, standardised abbreviation, or alphanumeric code, used by railways to identify a railway station uniquely (within a country or region).
 Codes are mostly used internally but can be seen on railway traffic signs and on some timetables.

-Formatting

-In most countries, station codes are purely alphabetic, usually compromising three capital letters for ease of identification.
+In most countries, station codes are purely alphabetic, usually compromising a few capital letters for ease of identification, in some countries one capital and one or some lowercase letters.

+Americas

+United States

+Amtrak encodes a few stations in Canada which it serves.

+Asia

+Hong Kong

+A three-letter code system is in use in the MTR to identify stations.
 For example, Whampoa station of the MTR has the code of WHA.

+India

 Indian Railways uses one- to four-letter codes.
-Most stations of the Indian Railways are assigned three letter codes, for example, the station code for Mumbai Central station is BCT.
+Most stations of the Indian Railways are assigned three letter codes, for example, the station code for Mumbai Central station is MMCT and for Guwahati is GHY.